voxel51/fiftyone/docs/source/getting_started/install.rst

 -------------

 You will need a working Python installation.
-FiftyOne currently requires **Python 3.6 through Python 3.9**.
-Python 3.9 is supported, but do know that some dependencies, notably `scikit-image` and `scikit-learn`, will need to be built from source.
-Also note that `tensorflow` does not support 3.9.
+FiftyOne currently requires **Python 3.6 - 3.9**.

+Although Python 3.9 is supported, note that some dependencies, notably `scikit-image` and `scikit-learn`, will need to be built from source.
+Also note that `tensorflow` does not yet support 3.9.

 On Linux, we recommended installing Python through your system package manager (APT, YUM, etc.) if it is available.
 On other platforms, Python can be